Contact

 Incomplete submissions are the primary cause of delayed responses.
 Messages missing basic identifying information cannot be processed until the administrative team follows up for clarification, adding at minimum one additional response cycle.

-For listing submissions, include the following in the initial message:
+For provider submissions, include the following in the initial message:

-For listing corrections or removals, include the business name as it appears in the current listing, the specific field requiring correction, and the corrected value (for changes) or the reason for removal.
+For provider corrections or removals, include the business name as it appears in the current provider, the specific field requiring correction, and the corrected value (for changes) or the reason for removal.
 Removal requests submitted by someone other than the business owner require supporting documentation.

 For research or media inquiries, include the organization name, the scope of the inquiry, and any publication or reporting deadline.
-Directory structure documentation is available through the Directory Purpose and Scope page.
+Provider Network structure documentation is available through the page.

 For data accuracy or licensing reports, include the business name, the specific inaccuracy identified, and — where available — the source used to verify the correct information (e.g., the state licensing board's public lookup URL).
 State licensing verification portals, such as those maintained by the Texas Department of Licensing and Regulation (TDLR) or the Florida Department of Business and Professional Regulation (DBPR), are accepted primary sources for license status corrections.